1. You post for the wrong reasons

-I once had brilliant mentor tell me bad public relations (or social media, for that matter) is like inviting all your friends to a wonderful party, and not being there to host it.
+I once had a brilliant mentor tell me bad public relations (or social media, for that matter) is like inviting all your friends to a wonderful party and not being there to host it.
 Now, maybe this is my “Southerner/Hostess-With-The-Mostest” talking, but not showing up to your own party is simply unacceptable.
 How in the world does this analogy have anything to do with social media, you may ask?

 Question: Would you, a respectable, good-looking (*wink*) blog post reader invite people over to your house and forget to show up?

 Of course you wouldn’t!
 You’re better than that.